Jessie (film)

 Jessie (ಜೆಸ್ಸಿ) is a 2016 Indian Kannada romantic horror film written and directed by Pawan Wadeyar and produced by Kanakapura Srinivas & Srikanth.
-Reported to be a triangular love story, the film stars Dhananjay, Parul Yadav and Raghu Mukherjee in the lead roles.
-The music is composed by Anoop Seelin and cinematography is by Arul K. Somasundaram.
+Reported to be a triangular love story, the film stars Dhananjay, Parul Yadav, and Raghu Mukherjee in the lead roles.
+The music is composed by Anoop Seelin and cinematography by Arul K. Somasundaram.

-Filming began in the July month of 2015 while the first look of the film was released on 29 June 2015.
-The film is scheduled to release on 25 March 2016.
+The filming began in July 2015, and the first look was released on 29 June 2015.
+It was released on 25 March 2016.